dougsweetser/Q/docs/Math/analysis.md

 differential element not cancelling.
 The way around this is to take its norm, which is a scalar.

-A spacelike differential element is defined by taking the ratio of a differential quaternion element D to its 3-vector, D - D^*^.
+A space-like differential element is defined by taking the ratio of a differential quaternion element D to its 3-vector, D - D^*^.
 Let the norm of D approach zero.
 To be defined, the three vector must approach zero faster than its corresponding scalar.
 To make the definition non-singular